 Laura Maro advances against Jason Lilovich during open fencing at the club.

 Laura Maro takes a medal at Maine West in 2012

 NIFC members Melen, Laura and Peter Lowther wait (w/Sr Dorothy) during a 2012 high school tournament at Catholic Memorial.

-Christian Burns directs a bout between Ron Dieckman (L) and Don Yetsko (R) during open fencing.
+Christian Burns directs a bout between Ron Dieckman (L) and Don Yetsko (R) during open fencing in 2012.